flyingmachine/brave-clojure-web/content/3-basic-emacs.md

     * Yanking
 * Moving point

-With all of this hard-won Emacs knowledge under our belt, let's dig in to some Clojure code!
+With all of this hard-won Emacs knowledge under our belt, let's start using Emacs with Clojure!